5 CRO myths you should know about – and tips to do it right

 Don’t even think about growth marketing or conversion optimization.

 Because CRO is all about experimenting.
 Based on research and data.
-And of course, without crossing ethical borders and values of your company.
+And of course, without crossing ethical borders and the values of your company.

 You can’t win if you’re afraid to lose.